Suharth/landing-page/README.md

 # landing-page

-The first proper web page that I made.
+The first proper web page that I made(Only HTML and CSS).